Allison McCartin, Executive Director

 Mary loves being a counselor at Camp Achieve each summer and enjoys talking with people and doing educational programs the best.
 Shopping is her favorite hobby which fits in well while she travels around her counties doing work.
 Mary lives in Plymouth, Luzerne County with her husband Bill, son Mike and wife Rena, and dog Pepper.

 Kerri Michnya serves as the Lancaster County Coordinator for the Epilepsy Foundation Eastern Pennsylvania.
 Her passion for the subject matter is organic and derives from her personal and lifelong journey living with epilepsy.
 Over 10 years experience serving in various roles within the field of social services, coupled with a constant desire to stay informed and relevant on all matters of epilepsy, has allowed Kerri to provide a value-added service to those she works with.
 She currently resides in Lancaster County with her husband and daughter.

 Marikate Taylor, Information & Communications Coordinator

 Marikate Taylor is the Information & Communications Coordinator for the EFEPA and joined the Foundation in 2012.
 Marikate earned her Bachelor’s degree from Clemson University in 2009, where she was actively involved in the local community, volunteering much of her time at the local Head Start Preschool.
 After completing her Masters of Arts in History at Villanova University, she decided to pursue a career in non-profit work.
-When not at the EFEPA, Marikate enjoys spending her time outdoors, running and exploring local events and museums.
+When not at the EFEPA, Marikate enjoys spending her time outdoors with her dog, running, and exploring local restaurants and events.